chirpstack/chirpstack-gateway-bridge/docs/content/gateway/wifx.md

 * [LORIX One product page](https://www.lorixone.io/)

-The LORIX One gateway is supported by the [ChirpStack Gateway OS](/gateway-os/).
+The new LORIX OS firmware has built-in support for the ChirpStack Gateway Bridge.
-Please refer the ChirpStack Gateway OS documentation for installation instructions.
+Please refer to the [LORIX OS announcement](https://www.lorixone.io/en/news/new-lorix-os-release-candidate-ready-testing) for more information.